 Moderate consumption of alcohol can help raise your levels of HDL - or good cholesterol.
 It can also help prevent blood clot formation and artery damage.
-According to the Mayo Clinic, red wine, in particular, may benefit your heart.
+According to the Mayo Clinic, red wine, in particular, may offer benefits for your heart.
 That doesn't mean you should guzzle it at every meal.
 The key is only to drink alcohol in moderation.